kendayao/Fitness-Tracker/README.md

 ## Description

-Fitness-Tracker is a web appilcation that allows users to create a workout regimen, add excerices to a current regimen, and view workout stats.
+Fitness-Tracker is a web application that allows users to create a workout regimen, add exercises to a current regimen, and view workout stats.

 ## Table of Contents